NoroffFEU/development-platforms/src/content/docs/databases/SQLite/SQLite-case-study.md

 SQLite databases are stored as plain files and do not include encryption by default.
 However, securing sensitive data is crucial:

-- **SQLite Encryption Extension (SEE):** An official extension provided by the SQLite developers that adds 256-bit AES encryption to SQLite databases.
+- **SQLite Encryption Extension (SEE):** An official extension provided by SQLite developers that adds 256-bit AES encryption to SQLite databases.
 - **SQLCipher:** An open-source extension to SQLite that provides transparent 256-bit AES encryption of database files.
 It's widely used and supported across multiple platforms.

 Implementing database encryption is essential for applications handling sensitive information, ensuring that data at rest is protected from unauthorized access.